 Presented by Philippe Godin, DVM, PhD and Lindsey Vansandt, DVM, PhD

-On September 21, 2023 at 12 Noon, EDT, BIWFC will present the webinar, “Gene Delivery Approach With Amh for Single-Dose Lifetime Contraception in Female Cats,” which will take a look at a recent study of a novel non-surgical contraceptive for female domestic cats.
-Webinar presenters include Philippe Godin, DVM, PhD, a postdoctoral fellow at Massachusetts General Hospital, Harvard Medical School, and Lindsey Vansandt, DVM, PhD, Director of the Imperiled Cat Signature Project at the Center for Conservation and Research of Endangered Wildlife (CREW) at the Cincinnati Zoo and Botanical Garden.
+On September 21, 2023 BIWFC presented the webinar, “Gene Delivery Approach With Amh for Single-Dose Lifetime Contraception in Female Cats,” which looks at a recent study of a novel non-surgical contraceptive for female domestic cats.
+Webinar presenters included Philippe Godin, DVM, PhD, a postdoctoral fellow at Massachusetts General Hospital, Harvard Medical School, and Lindsey Vansandt, DVM, PhD, Director of the Imperiled Cat Signature Project at the Center for Conservation and Research of Endangered Wildlife (CREW) at the Cincinnati Zoo and Botanical Garden.

 It is currently estimated that eighty percent of the 600 million domestic cats in the world are stray.
 These cats typically experience reduced welfare as they are more likely to contract infectious diseases and to be involved in traffic accidents.
 Free-roaming cats are also putting a significant predation pressure on many species of small wildlife.
 Additionally, euthanasia of healthy cats in overpopulated shelters raises ethical concerns.

 Surgical sterilization is the main strategy used for stray population control worldwide.
 However, ovariohysterectomy, the surgical removal of the ovaries and uterus, requires specialized equipment, trained personnel, and postoperative care, which limits the scalability of this approach.
 There is therefore a pressing need for non-surgical contraceptive alternatives that are efficient, fast-acting, and easier to implement for population control.